 National American University’s Associate of Applied Science online Medical Administrative Assistant training program is designed to prepare your for entry-level administrative positions in a variety of healthcare settings.
-The program uses a combination of lecture and laboratory sessions to address administrative and general office topics in order to prepare students for entry level positions in health care.
+The program at this online medical administrative assistant school uses a combination of lecture and laboratory sessions to address administrative and general office topics in order to prepare students for entry level positions in health care.
 Medical administrative assistant’s duties may include greeting patients, setting appointments, scheduling hospital admissions, medical transcription, bill collections, office compliance and other general office procedures.
 Those with sufficient training and experience may become responsible for office management.

 To learn more about program goals, learning outcomes, and course descriptions, view the .
 For more information call (800) 209-0182 or visit the Online – Undergraduate campus page.

 *Source: National Center for O*NET Development.
 O*NET OnLine. www.onetonline.org

 - Medical Assistants